stonepros/stone/doc/stoneadm/services/index.rst

 Updating Service Specifications
 -------------------------------

-The Ceph Orchestrator maintains a declarative state of each service in a ``ServiceSpec``.
+The Stone Orchestrator maintains a declarative state of each service in a ``ServiceSpec``.
 For certain operations, like updating the RGW HTTP port, we need to update the existing specification.